 \subsection{Dataflow Mechanisms}

-\mysubsubsection{Background} The efficiency of executing a layer of a model onto hardware accelerator depends on the computational, communication, and memory access patterns, which are commonly referred to as dataflow mechanisms \cite{chen2016eyerissdataflow, yang2018dnn, dave2019dmazerunner}.
-A dataflow refers to the spatiotemporal execution of a model layer (nested loop) on the architectural resources \cite{yang2018dnn, dave2019dmazerunner}.
-Here, spatial execution corresponds to how PEs exploits parallelism in the computation graph and processes different subsets of the tensors.
-Temporal execution drives the data accessed throughout memory hierarchy and data communication via interconnect.
-Thus, depending on the layer's configuration and tensor dimensions, the dataflow can significantly impact the spatial execution, data reuse, and hiding of communication latency, and consequently, the execution time and energy consumption \cite{chen2016eyerissdataflow, chen2019eyeriss, parashar2019timeloop, dave2019dmazerunner, kwon2019understanding}.
+\mysubsubsection{Background} The efficiency of executing a layer onto hardware accelerator depends on the computational, communication, and memory access patterns, which are commonly referred to as dataflow mechanisms \cite{sze2017efficient, dave2019dmazerunner}.
+A dataflow refers to the spatiotemporal execution of a model layer (nested loop) on architectural resources \cite{yang2018dnn, dave2019dmazerunner}.
+Here, spatial execution corresponds to how PEs exploits parallelism in the computation graph and processes different subsets of tensors.
+Temporal execution drives the data accessed throughout memory hierarchy and data communication via interconnects.
+Thus, depending on the functionality and tensor dimensions, dataflow can significantly impact the utilization of resources, data reuse, and latency hiding for memory accesses and data communication, and consequently, the execution time and energy consumption \cite{sze2017efficient, chen2019eyeriss, parashar2019timeloop, dave2019dmazerunner, kwon2019understanding}.